Creating A Learning Ux: 25 Design Concepts In Education

 Just as users and viewers crave variety in design, so do your students.
 As an educator, making variety an important principle in your instruction can help keep your students’ attention and guide them through the coursework.

 In a good design, it’s clear what’s most important, with a defined hierarchy that leads viewers through elements in order of their significance.
-Educators can use this principle, focusing on what’s most important early on in the lesson when you’re most likely to have the attention of your students.
+Design concepts in education rely on hierarchy–which means teachers can use this principle, focusing on what’s most important early on in the lesson when you’re most likely to have the attention of your students.

 Great designers anticipate how their viewers and users will need to interact with what they create, and teachers can do the same thing.
 Anticipate how your students will go through new lessons as you’re planning them, and make adjustments for better flow if you need to.